 Modification of a Prior Court Order

-Modifying Custody, possession and/or access
+Modifying Custody, possession, and access

-First and foremost any requested modification must be shown to be in the best interests of your child.
-Once it is established that the modification is in the best interests of the child one of the following qualifications must be met:
+First and foremost, any requested modification must be shown to be in the best interests of your child.
+Once it is established that the modification is in the best interests of the child, one of the following qualifications must be met:

-- The circumstances of your child, or of either you or the other parent, must have materially and substantially changed since the earlier of a) the date the prior order was rendered or b) the date the mediated settlement agreement was signed and agreed to
+- The circumstances of your child, or either you or the other parent, must have materially and substantially changed since the earlier of a) the date the prior order was rendered or b) the date the mediated settlement agreement was signed and agreed to

-More on modifications, and the beginning of our discussion on Enforcement cases to be posted tomorrow
+More on modifications and the beginning of our discussion on Enforcement cases to be posted tomorrow

-We will conclude our discussion on SAPCR modifications and will begin to discuss enforcement cases in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC.
-In the meantime, if you have questions about anything we discussed in today’s blog please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+We will conclude our discussion on SAPCR modifications and will begin to discuss enforcement cases in tomorrow's blog post from the Law Office of Bryan Fagan, PLLC.
+In the meantime, if you have questions about anything we discussed in today's blog, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"